Know Your Credit Score: Amounts Owed

 Your credit score: It’s important.
 It’s how lenders decide if they’re going to lend you money, and at what rates.
-And remaining in the dark about your score is the perfect way to end up at the mercy of predatory payday loans and title loans.
+And remaining in the dark about your score is the perfect way to end up at the mercy of predatory lenders.

 So how is your credit score determined?
 As it turns out, there are five categories of information that go into it: payment history, amounts owed, length of credit history, credit mix, and recent credit inquiries.
 We’re going through them one by one.

-Today, we’re talking about your “amounts owed”, which makes up 30 percent of your score.
+Today, we’re talking about your “amounts owed”, which makes up 30% of your score.

 What is “amounts owed”?

 With amounts owed, owing less debt is generally considered a better thing than owing more.
-The only exception to this is if you never use any debt at all: no installment loans, no credit cards, nothing.
+The only exception to this is if you never use any debt at all.
 That can leave you with a “thin” credit history that will hurt your score.